misselvexu/mixmicro-apollo/docs/en/usage/java-sdk-user-guide.md

     * Replace the placeholder in the configuration file, e.g.: `spring.datasource.url: ${someKeyFromApollo:someDefaultValue}`
     * Directly hosting spring's configuration, such as directly configuring `spring.datasource.url=jdbc:mysql://localhost:3306/somedb?characterEncoding=utf8` in apollo
   * Spring boot's [@ConfigurationProperties](http://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/context/properties/ConfigurationProperties.html) method
   * Versions from v0.10.0 onwards support automatic update of placeholder at runtime, see [PR #972](https://github.com/apolloconfig/apollo/pull/972) for details.
 (Versions prior to v0.10.0 do not re-inject after configuration changes and require a restart to update.
-If you need real-time updates of configuration values, you can refer to the subsequent description in [3.2.2 Use of Spring Placeholder](#322-Use-of-Spring-Placeholder))
+If you need real-time updates of configuration values, you can refer to the subsequent description in [3.2.2 Use of Spring Placeholder](en/usage/java-sdk-user-guide?id=_322-use-of-spring-placeholder)

-* The Spring approach can also be used in combination with the API approach, such as injecting Apollo's Config object, you can get the configuration as usual through the API approach: ``Java
+* The Spring approach can also be used in combination with the API approach, such as injecting Apollo's Config object, you can get the configuration as usual through the API approach:

   ```java
   @ApolloConfig